-Ask the class to estimate costs for each item listed and write the amounts alongside the items.
+Ask the class to estimate costs for each item listed in the previous section and write the amounts alongside the items.

 Point out to students that when trying to determine the costs of specific items, they didn't always suggest the same amounts.
 Explain to students that different people have different budgets because they have different priorities.
 For example, students who have jobs may be able to afford going to the movies every week.
-Those who have jobs might also have additional costs for transportation, such as public transportation or car expenses.
+Those who have jobs might also have additional costs for getting to work, such as public transportation or car expenses.
 Those students who are not working right now might have to put their money toward the basics.